-- 7. Burning can be an effective option to reduce the amount of slash in a birds nest.
+- 6. Burning can be an effective option to reduce the amount of slash in a birds nest.
 The processing slash can sometimes burn for weeks which can pose a severe fire risk in dry or windy conditions.
 Burning debris can also roll downslope creating a risk of starting fires.
-High levels of fire supervision and resourcing are required when burning processing slash. - 8.
-Seek specialist advice if you wish to use burning as a slash management technique. - 9.
+High levels of fire supervision and resourcing are required when burning processing slash. - 7.
+Seek specialist advice if you wish to use burning as a slash management technique. - 8.
 Have a fire permit if required, a Burn Plan and Fire Control Plan, and follow all local fire authority requirements.
-Check the relevant council's air plan and forest insurance requirements. - 10.
-Carry out burns only when local and long-range weather conditions are suitable. - 11.
-Ensure that there are sufficient resources to control the burn (i.e. staff and equipment) - 12.
-Close or control access to operational areas to prevent unauthorised access. - 13.
-When using accelerants follow manufacturers' recommendations and have material safety data sheets (MSDS) readily available.
-Do not use tyres, rubber or refuse as a fire accelerant. - 14.
-Ensure ground-based equipment and/or aircraft loading and mixing areas are well away from bird nests. - 15.
+Check the relevant council's air plan and forest insurance requirements and consider any ecological implications. - 9.
 Ensure designated areas of protected vegetation are protected from burning.
 Consider over-sowing burnt areas to reduce the risk of surface erosion.